k1yrix/soberdocs.github.io/md/installation.md

 <img src="../images/theendisnotnear.png" class="smallerimg">

 Once you click `Open Sober`, everything should just work!
-If you have any issues, refer to [FAQ](../docs/FAQ.html) for help, or join the VinegarHQ Discord server [here](https://discord.gg/vinegarhq-1069506340973707304) for more specific issues.
+If you have any issues, refer to [FAQ](../docs/FAQ.html) or the [list of common issues](../docs/CommonIssues.html) for help, or join the VinegarHQ Discord server [here](https://discord.gg/vinegarhq-1069506340973707304) for more specific issues.

 ---